trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 `surface_activity` is available in particle VTK output and as a custom quantity for `SolutionSavingCallback` and `PostprocessCallback`. `surf_normal` is written only for normal-capable methods.
+The per-system `color_value` is always recorded in `meta.json` and written as `color` field data in particle VTK output, also for fluids without a surface method, since their phase label still enters other systems' colorfield detection.
+All per-particle VTK arrays, including `surface_activity` and `neighbor_count`, hold one value per active particle when a system buffer is used.

 Point and plane interpolation evaluate the same colorfield gradient.
 With `cut_off_bnd=true`, kernel-weighted color contributions also determine whether a point belongs to the reference phase.
 This prevents extrapolation through both free surfaces and interfaces with another liquid while retaining the existing solid-boundary cutoff.
+Interpolated `surface_activity` applies the same minimum-support and `ideal_density_threshold` rejection criteria as the particle-based detection.

 #### Handling noise and errors in normal calculation